-In international markets, completion of our transition to a new UK distributor for our Lamb's rum international business resulted in favourable shipment timing for the six months ended December 31, 2016 on a year over year comparative basis.
-For the three months ended December 31, 2016, the decline in shipments was largely attributable to a change in strategy for our Canadian whisky portfolio in the US.
+For the nine months ended March 31, 2017, the decline in international shipments was largely attributable to a change in strategy for our Canadian whisky portfolio in the US.
 It was decided last fiscal year to change our US strategy as the expected consumer demand did not materialize and these products struggled against long-established brands in an increasingly price competitive segment.
-Corby is addressing this by reprioritizing its focus on a smaller number of markets in the US and on the more premium and differentiated craft range (Lot No. 40 and Pike Creek), both of which have achieved a small but growing base of business.
+Corby addressed this by reprioritizing its focus on a smaller number of markets in the US and on the more premium and differentiated craft range (Lot No. 40 and Pike Creek), both of which have achieved a small but growing base of business.
 As a result of this change, the Company is lapping large pipeline fill volume activity in the comparative periods.
-Value trailed volume for both the three and six months ended December 31, 2016 on a year over year comparative basis as the Company's underlying pricing model with the new UK distributor has changed so that advertising and promotional spend is now included in the selling price.